Speech recognition (speech-to-text, STT) is the process of converting speech to text.

 There are three recognition methods:

-- Recognition of long audio fragments.
-This allows you to recognize long multi-channel audio recordings, but the response may be slower.
+Recognition of long audio fragments.
+This lets you recognize long multi-channel audio recordings, but the response may be slower.

 Audio is recognized in three stages: